Vaginal Discharge: When to see a doctor?

 Yeast Infection Discharge

 Yeast infection discharge is caused by an overgrowth of fungus in the vagina.
 Symptoms of yeast infection discharge include a thick, white, cottage cheese-like discharge, along with itching, redness, irritation and burning.
-If symptoms persist, talk to the doctor
+If symptoms persist it talk to the doctor

 Discharge during pregnancy